mattsunsjf/iMLCP/README.md

 ## Versioning

 iMLCP uses the same version of MarkLogic Server, which is different from MCLP.
-Currently only a few versions are available (see branches), but the author can made a branch on demand.
-Just email [matt.sun@marklogic.com](mailto:matt.sun@marklogic.com) for a request.
+Currently only a few versions are available (see branches), but a branch matching MarkLogic Server version can be made on demand.
+Email [author](mailto:matt.sun@marklogic.com) for more details.

 ## Todo